Languages, Literature, & Philosophy

 As the importance of relations between the United States and foreign countries increases, knowledge of foreign languages, literature, and cultures is essential to participate fully in the globalization of political, social, and commercial life.
 The knowledge of foreign languages, literature, and cultural heritages provides a unique means for bridging the gap between cultures and offers many practical advantages necessary to communicate and compete in the 21st century.

 Taking foreign language courses prepares students for exciting international opportunities in a variety of careers including publishing and journalism, commerce and industry, business management, social services, education, law and medicine.
-Armstrong offers foreign language courses in Spanish, French, and German.
+Armstrong offers foreign language courses in Spanish, and French.

 While learning a foreign language at Armstrong, students are assured of receiving individual attention in a friendly, comfortable atmosphere as they expand their horizons and prepare for a productive future.
 Moreover, students attain their language degrees under the direction of faculty members who are active scholars and who share a common vision.